devmentorlive-youtube/.github/profile/README.md

+https://aialignmenttest.com/ - take your AI Compass test and find out where you fit in: E/ACC EA E/DEC Transhumanist

 # DevmentorLive (Mark Tellez) Public Repos and Starter Kits

 ## Hi, I'm Mark Tellez and I have been a professional web developer since 1997!